Charles Sandys: Personal life and death

-In 1808, Sandys became a solicitor, and took up a practise in Canterbury, Kent, which he continued until 1857.
-Here, he married Sedley Frances Burdett on 27 May 1815.
-Together, they had multiple children.
-In 1857, Sandys came across financial difficulty and travelled abroad, where, in 1859, at the age of 73, he died.
+In 1808, Sandys became a solicitor, and took up a practice in Canterbury, which he continued until 1857.
+He married Sedley Frances Burdett in Bromley on 27 May 1815.
+The couple had several children but the only child to survive Sandys was one daughter, Sedley.
+Sandys came upon financial difficulty and consequently, in 1857, travelled abroad to Boulogne, where he died in 1858.
+His burial took place on 19 April 1858.